-While the Republican "skinny" bill didn't move forward, the goal of the vote was to show that Republicans can unify behind something and provide leverage for future negotiations.
-While Republicans have (finally) rallied around a bill, Democrats and Republicans still remain a ways apart.
 Many are skeptical anything COVID-related can get done over the next couple weeks before a continuing resolution (CR) needs to be passed.
 As negotiations remain stalled, it is becoming increasingly likely that a CR will be passed separate from any COVID package.
 House leaders have indicated that they want to put a CR on the House floor during the week of September 21.

-Policy: Senate Republicans released another COVID package on Tuesday.
-While it did not pass the Senate, it can be seen as a marker for the priorities Republicans will focus on in negotiations.
-Text here.
-Summary here.
-The bill clocks in at \$300 billion, after offsets.
+Policy: Last week Senate Republicans released and voted on another COVID proposal.
+While it did not pass the Senate, it can be seen as a marker for the priorities Republicans released mid-August.
+See below for the highlights.

-Offsets from \$204 billion from funding allocated to Federal Reserve programs in CARES, sets the 13(3) facilities to expire in January, rescinds \$146 billion in unspent small business funding from CARES Act.

-- Liability protections for businesses and healthcare providers; - \$300 per week in enhanced unemployment insurance through the end of the year; - · Small Business policies including: - Allows small businesses to take out a second Paycheck Protection Program (PPP) loan if they have revenue loss of 35 percent or more (HEALS set the threshold at 50 percent or more); - Provides \$257.7 billion for PPP, which includes \$100 billion in unused funds; - Simplification of the loan process (Sen. Cramer's Paycheck Protection Small Business Forgiveness Act); - Additional reporting required for businesses receiving loan forgiveness; - Funding for audits. - \$10 billion for the U.S. Postal Service the bill would convert a \$10 billion loan to the USPS into a grant if the USPS falls below \$8 billion in cash on hand. - · Education policies including: - Funding for scholarship-granting organizations for expenses like private school tuition and home-schooling expenses; Also, provides tax credits for two years dedicated for scholarship granting organizations (School Choice Now Act); - Allow students to use 529 plan funds for relevant expenses for two years (Student Empowerment Act); - Childcare program included in HEALS (see here for HEALS education text) - · Health policies and funding, including: - Pandemic preparedness program (supply chain, SNS) in HEALS (see here for HEALS education text) - Extends when states/local/tribal governments must spend CARES Act funding until September 30, 2021 (extended from December 31, 2020). - Increases tax incentives for charity from \$300 above-the-line deduction (as implemented in the CARES Act) to \$600 for individuals and \$1,200 for those filing a joint return. - · Appropriations title, including: - \$105 billion for Education Stabilization Fund (66 percent for K-12 and 29 percent for higher education and 5 percent to governors to use for either higher education or K-12); - \$16 billion for testing/contact tracing; - \$31 billion for vaccine and treatment development and distribution (the mid-August skinny bill allocated \$29 billion for these purposes); - \$20 billion for farm assistance, - \$500 million for fisheries, and - \$15 billion for child care (\$5 billion for Child Care Development Block Grant and \$10 billion for the program authorized above "Back to Work Child Care Grants").
+- Offsets from \$204 billion from funding allocated to Federal Reserve programs in CARES, sets the 13(3) facilities to expire in January, rescinds \$146 billion in unspent small business funding from CARES Act. - Liability protections for businesses and healthcare providers; - \$300 per week in enhanced unemployment insurance through the end of the year; - Small Business policies including: - Allows small businesses to take out a second Paycheck Protection Program (PPP) loan if they have revenue loss of 35 percent or more (HEALS set the threshold at 50 percent or more); - Provides \$257.7 billion for PPP, which includes \$100 billion in unused funds; - Simplification of the loan process (Sen. Cramer's Paycheck Protection Small Business Forgiveness Act); - Additional reporting required for businesses receiving loan forgiveness; - · Funding for audits. - \$10 billion for the U.S. Postal Service the bill would convert a \$10 billion loan to the USPS into a grant if the USPS falls below \$8 billion in cash on hand. - · Education policies including: - Funding for scholarship-granting organizations for expenses like private school tuition and home-schooling expenses; Also, provides tax credits for two years dedicated for scholarship granting organizations (School Choice Now Act); - Allow students to use 529 plan funds for relevant expenses for two years (Student Empowerment Act); - Childcare program included in HEALS (see here for HEALS education text) - Health policies and funding, including: - Pandemic preparedness program (supply chain, SNS) in HEALS (see here for HEALS education text) - Extends when states/local/tribal governments must spend CARES Act funding until September 30, 2021 (extended from December 31, 2020). - Increases tax incentives for charity from \$300 above-the-line deduction (as implemented in the CARES Act) to \$600 for individuals and \$1,200 for those filing a joint return. - · Appropriations title, including: - \$105 billion for Education Stabilization Fund (66 percent for K-12 and 29 percent for higher education and 5 percent to governors to use for either higher education or K-12); - \$16 billion for testing/contact tracing; - \$31 billion for vaccine and treatment development and distribution (the mid-August skinny bill allocated \$29 billion for these purposes); - \$20 billion for farm assistance, - \$500 million for fisheries, and - \$15 billion for child care (\$5 billion for Child Care Development Block Grant and \$10 billion for the program authorized above "Back to Work Child Care